Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Irish wedding blessing

-Aside from hotels and churches, there are other places to celebrate weddings at.
-There are also different forms of marriage including:
+Aside from hotels and churches, there are other places to celebrate weddings.
+There are also different forms of marriage, including:

 • Civil partnership – This is a non-religious legal wedding similar to a courthouse wedding in the USA.
-It is common to have a reception afterwards.
+It is expected to have a reception afterwards.

-• Secular marriage ceremony – This is a non-religious or non-denominational legal wedding ceremonies which include humanist and spiritualist weddings.
+• Secular marriage ceremony – This is a non-religious or non-denominational legal ceremony that includes humanist and spiritualist weddings.

 • Religious marriage ceremony – Modern Ireland is a multicultural country with many different religions, customs and beliefs.
-Traditionally, a religious wedding in Ireland would refer to a Catholic wedding in a church.
+Traditionally, a spiritual wedding in Ireland would refer to a Catholic wedding in a church.

-Traditional Irish weddings were Catholic ceremonies in churches and for the purpose of this article we will be looking at this type of wedding.
+Traditional Irish weddings were Catholic church ceremonies, and we will look at this type of wedding for this article.

 chapel - Irish wedding traditions

-However, before this time Catholics spent centuries practising their religious rituals underground.
-They fought to keep their own identity all of those years, so it is no wonder that the Irish wedding traditions are unique, but more importantly, have survived the test of time.
+However, before this time, Catholics spent centuries practising their religious rituals underground.
+They fought to keep their identity all those years, so it is no wonder that the Irish wedding traditions are unique, but more importantly, they have survived the test of time.

 The Specific Days for Irish Weddings

-This may sound weird enough, but actually, Ireland had specific days when people got married.
-Other cultures may not pay attention to what day of the week it is when it comes to weddings or they arrange days that are suitable for all parties, but this was not exactly the case in Ireland.
+This may sound weird enough, but Ireland had specific days when people got married.
+Other cultures may not pay attention to what day of the week it is when it comes to weddings, or they arrange days suitable for all parties, but this was not precisely the case in Ireland.

 Long ago, people set their weddings on Sundays.
-It made sense, it was a weekend and most people were free of responsibilities as even farmers saw Sunday as a day of rest.
-It gave room for everyone to attend the wedding.
+It made sense; it was a weekend, and most people were free of responsibilities as even farmers saw Sunday as a day of rest.
+It gave everyone room to attend the wedding.
 Throughout the years, that notion has changed a bit.
 Naturally, cultures evolve and develop; they ditch some customs and keep others.

-Setting weddings in May was supposedly against Irish wedding traditions.
+Having a wedding in May was supposedly against Irish wedding traditions.
 Why?
-Well, because May is the start of the summer season which was Bealtane; a Pagan feast.
+Well, because May is the start of the summer season, which was Beltane, a Pagan feast.
 It was discourteous to set a wedding during the Pagan feast.
-Those beliefs used to reside in Ireland for a very long time.
-They actually derive from an old marriage song that people usually sang about the 12 months of the year which include the following lyrics:

 Marry in April when you can, joy for Maiden and for Man